Links and Downloads

 - Humanities = History, Geography and Economics and Civics

-- Technology includes Information Technology, Materials and Systems Technologies (Electronics, Woodwork, Metalwork, Textiles and Food Studies)
+- Technology includes Food Technologies, Materials and Systems Technologies (Electronics, Woodwork, Plastics and Textiles)

 At years 7 and 8 Sale College provides a core curriculum that